Brass Casting: Alloy Selection, Process Options, Defect Control, and B2B Manufacturing Decisions

 Key Design Principles for Cast Brass Parts

-• Uniform wall thickness to reduce internal stresses and avoid hot spots.
+• Uniform wall thickness to reduce hot spots and internal stress

-• Risers and gates designed for proper feed and shrinkage control.
+• Gating and riser strategy to support proper feed and shrinkage control

 Understanding ISO 8062: Tolerances for Cast Brass Components

-ISO 8062 defines the international standard for dimensional tolerances of castings.
-For example:
+ISO 8062 provides a framework for dimensional tolerances in castings.

-• Grade CT8–CT10 is typical for sand castings.
+• CT8–CT10 is common for many sand castings

 Part 5: Common Defects and Inspection Techniques